markjeschke/Ratings/README.md

 The star rating and the external link icons are displayed using the free **Font Awesome** font.
 Here is how to integrate them into your own Xcode project:

 1. Download the Font Awesome font from [http://fontawesome.io/](http://fontawesome.io/).
 2. Open the downloaded zip file and select `fontawesome-webfont.ttf` from within the `fonts` folder.
-If you want to use the Font Awesome icons in your Mac authoring app, such as Adobe Photoshop or Illustrator,
 3. Drag and drop to import and copy the True-Type font into your Xcode project navigation tree.
 4. Open the `Info.plist` and add the property: `Fonts provided by application`
 5. Inside of `Item 0`, enter `fontawesome-webfont.ttf` as the string value.